SystemSpace/Compendium/compendium.rst

 I'm afraid to check logs to see if there's any "Registrant incapacitated".
 I'd rather be unknowing forever than have a big message box saying "Ex-registrant incapacitated".

 All souls are from elsewhere in Life, and Life doesn't create Users.
 While in LFE, you could very well just be born there, as it generates new Users.

+LFE is many universes big, not just one world.

 ----------------------------------------------------------------------------